stackoverprof/audiobox/README.md

 ### Creating Playlist

-You can create playlist at `/create` after logging in, finding tracks, seeing their details and add/remove them to the cart, then you will be filling up the title (>10), description, and click submit.
+You can create playlist at `/create` after logging in.
+First, you should search tracks, seeing their details and add/remove them to the cart, then you should fill up the title (minimal 10 char), description, and click submit.
 Should you successfully created your playlist, you will see a pop up that will redirect you to the `/playlist/:playlist_id` page to see the result.

 ## Extra Feature

 ### Library

-You can see all the playlist you have, be it your own or the public playlist you've followed in the `/library`.
+You can see all the playlist you have in the `/library`, be it your own or the public playlist you've followed.
 You can edit the playlist (if you owned them) by changing the title, description and tracks.
 You can also remove any playlist from your library.

 ### Playlist Manager

-Open any playlist in the library and you'll see their own page at `playlist/:playlist_id` where you can do some actions like editing them and modifying the tracks.
+Open any playlist in the library and you'll see their dedicated page at `playlist/:playlist_id` where you can do some actions like editing them and reselecting the tracks.

 ### Explore

 Spotify provides you a highly curated playlist that is featured in the `/explore` page.
-You can eventually meet a playlists that match you taste and add them to your library.
+You can eventually meet a playlists that match your taste and add them to your library.
 You can find a nice-looking carousel of track cards in this page to help you discover better.

 ### Charts